sblythe/Dry_Guide/docs/dryguide.md

 ### Issues with running arrays

 In setting this up, I've run into problems from time to time with memory allocations.
-When the script above is executed, it will likely set up 12 4-core tasks, with each core being allocated 8 GB of RAM.
-This is more resource heavy than when this is done in parallel.
+When the script above is executed, it will likely set up 12 12-core tasks, with each core being allocated 8 GB of RAM.
+This is more resource heavy than when this is done in series.
 If not enough memory is allocated per core, then the task will fail with an "out of memory" error code.
 Sometimes you might see a more foreboding "Node Fail" error message.
 To troubleshoot this, the line:

 ```
 #SBATCH --mem-per-cpu=8G